VideoNeuMat: Neural Material Extraction from Generative Video Models: Structured Material Video Generation

 \subsection{Structured Video Trajectory}

 To make the generated path interpretable, we render training videos under controlled trajectories that separate the two sources of appearance variation: lighting and view.
-Each sequence is composed of two consecutive, symmetric phases: \begin{enumerate} \item Light-motion phase: the camera is fixed directly above the sample while the light moves along a circular path at an elevation angle of 56.31° as shown in \autoref{fig:gonio} phase 1; \item Camera-motion phase: the light is fixed directly above while the camera orbits along a circular path at an elevation angle of 56.31° as shown in \autoref{fig:gonio} phase 2. \end{enumerate} By separating the two phases, we provide clean supervision that is easy for the video model to learn: the light-motion phase teaches illumination response, while the camera-motion phase teaches view-dependent effects and parallax.
+Each sequence is composed of two consecutive, symmetric phases, as shown in \autoref{fig:gonio}: (1) Light-motion phase: the camera is fixed directly above the sample while the light moves along a circular path at an elevation angle of 56.31° ($= \arctan(3/2)$, corresponding to a height of $1.5$ units and radius of one unit above a unit-width sample); (2) Camera-motion phase: the light is fixed directly above while the camera orbits along a circular path at the same elevation angle.

-\paragraph{Perspective projection and near-field lighting.} Traditional BTF acquisition uses near-orthographic cameras and typically rectifies data such that each pixel consistently maps to the same surface point across all view / light conditions.
-This layout simplifies data processing, but such imagery does not exist in natural videos and falls far outside the pretraining distribution of video diffusion models.
-We therefore adopt standard perspective projection and a small near-field area light, which produces natural patterns that better match real video statistics.
-Although this sacrifices per-pixel alignment in the view variation phase, we show in \autoref{sec:ablation_trajectory} that the preserved prior leads to higher-quality generated materials and better downstream reconstruction.
+By separating the two phases, we provide clean supervision that is easy for the video model to learn: the light-motion phase teaches illumination response, while the camera-motion phase teaches view-dependent effects and parallax.

 \reconNumcols{10}

 \ifdefined\reconImgwidth\else\newlength{\reconImgwidth}\fi \reconBasepath{image/reconstruction/diffusion}

 \reconClothframe{0008} \reconClothframeB{0007} \reconPlanetrain{0}